jakobjpeters/Typstry.jl/docs/src/index.md

 ### Planned

+- Support rendering in more environments
+    - IJulia.jl
+    - Quarto?
+    - REPL Unicode?
+    - Other?
 - Default `auto::Mode`?
     - Automatically determine the Typst syntactic context
     - Use a tree-sitter grammar or jll package